S&P 500 to exclude Snap after voting rights debate

 Inclusion in a stock index has been an important milestone for young companies, bringing their shares into many passive funds and others that closely follow indexes like the S&P 500, a guide for trillions of dollars of capital worldwide.

-The decision likely means that funds like $243 billion SPDR S&P 500 ETF will not buy Snap any time soon.
+The decision likely means that funds like $243 billion SPDR S&P 500 ETF (SPY.P) will not buy Snap any time soon.

 Reporting by Trevor Hunnicutt